template

 Woodworking projects -- whether they be furniture or utility items -- have also changed with each new edition of this book.
 Thus, with the exception of a few ageless designs (mostly colonial antiques), former projects have been replaced in this edition with new designs, fashioned to meet today's needs.

-So, in presenting the 4th Edition of Woodworking for Everybody, it should be observed that despite an almost complete revision and updating of contents, the purpose of this book remains essentially the same.
+So, in presenting the 4th Edition of Woodworking for Everybody, observe that despite an almost complete revision and updating of contents, the purpose of this book remains essentially the same.
 As with the first edition, this is intended to serve as a practical guide and book of instructions on woodworking practice.
 It is hoped that this up-to-date edition will serve today's readers as effectively as the earlier editions served in their time.

 John G. Shea Greenwich, Connecticut March 1, 1970